jajaperson/PKM/Vault/Zen/Adjoint functor.md

 ## Equivalent definitions

-The following conditions are equivalent to $L \dashv R : \cat D \leftrightharpoons \cat C$ forming an adjunction.
+The following conditions are equivalent to $L \dashv R : \cat D \leftrightarrows \cat C$ forming an adjunction.

 ### In terms of a unit